What Is Google Tag Manager? (And How Does It Work With Google Analytics?)/

 When Can You Migrate To Google Tag Manager?

 Any time is a good time to migrate, especially if you haven’t already upgraded to the latest version of Google Analytics (Universal Analytics), then it would be a great opportunity to also migrate to Google Tag Manager.
-Check out these important migration tips and tricks that you should put into practice.
+Check out the important migration tips and tricks linked below that you should put into practice.
 Migrate whenever you feel you’re ready to take advantage of its many awesome features!